liujip0/crazy-auth/README.md

 Internally, the OS name and the app names are concatenated together, then treated as a normal password.

+If your taskbar contains an application that is currently not supported, feel free to create a GitHub issue and suggest it!

 ## Technologies used

 For this project, I used Vite + TS + React to make the frontend, and Cloudflare Workers + TS to make the backend.
 The communication between them is done using tRPC.